ayothealoko/cody/README.md

 # Cody Config

 Cody config is a web app that teaches people how to write webpack and babel config files.
-It lets you choose the configuration you want and the inspect the config files to what a certain line in the config file is changing.
+You choose the configuration you want, then click on the the green links in the output page to interact with the config files.
+It provides an easy way to learn the basics of webpack and babel.

 ![Cody Config main screenshot](https://i.imgur.com/E1IxxJj.png)
 ![Cody Config output](https://i.imgur.com/OKNMFCN.png)